On the delooping of (framed) embedding spaces: Delooping derived mapping spaces of bimodules

-where $\text{\textbf{tree}}_{n}$ is the set of planar rooted trees with $n$ leaves labelled by an element in the permutation group $\Sigma_{n}$ and without univalent vertices.
+where $\text{\textbf{tree}}_{n}$ is the set of planar rooted trees without univalent vertices and with $n$ leaves labelled by the set $\{1,\ldots,n\}$.
+In other words, such a decoration of the leaves can be considered as an element in permutation group $\Sigma_{n}$ thanks to the planar order.
 The equivalence relation is generated by the unit axiom (i.e. we remove vertices labelled by the unit of the operad $\op P$) and the compatibility with the symmetric group axiom (a vertex $v$ labelled by $a\cdot\sigma$, with $\sigma\in \Sigma_{|v|}$, is identified with $a$ by permuting the incoming edges of $v$ according to $\sigma$).
 Furthermore, if an inner edge is indexed by $0$, then we contract it by using the operadic structure of $\op P$.

 Let $[T\,;\,\{t_{e}\}\,;\,\{a_{v}\}]$ be a point in $W\op P(n)$ and $[T'\,;\,\{t'_{e}\}\,;\,\{a'_{v}\}]$ be a point in $W\op P(m)$.
 The operadic composition $[T\,;\,\{t_{e}\}\,;\,\{a_{v}\}]{\circ}_{i}[T'\,;\,\{t'_{e}\}\,;\,\{a'_{v}\}]$ is obtained by grafting $T'$ to the $i$-th incoming input of $T$ and indexing the new inner edge by $1$.
 The $\Lambda$-structure is defined by permuting the leaves and contracting some of them using the $\Lambda$-structure of the operad $\op P$.
 Furthermore, there is a map of operads sending the real numbers indexing the inner edges to $0$